AuReMe/esmecata/README.md

 `esmecata_metadata_clustering.json` is a log about the the metadata associated with the command used with esmecata and the dependencies.

 `stat_number_clustering.tsv` is a tabulated file containing the number of shared proteins found for each observation name.

+`taxonomy_diff.tsv` is a tabulated file indicating the taxon selected by EsMeCaTa compared to the lowest taxon in the taxonomic affiliations.

 ### EsMeCaTa annotation